Clashes as indigenous march on Ecuador capital over fuel price hike - Journal du Cameroun

 They said other indigenous groups were moving toward the capital from the north to join Wednesday’s protest in Quito.

-The protests — the largest in a decade — are being led by transport unions but include students and other groups.
+The protests — the largest in a decade in the nation with Pacific, Andean and Amazon basin regions — are being led by transport unions but include students and others.

 The protests have so far left one civilian dead and 77 injured, the majority of them security forces, the government said.
 A total of 477 people have been detained.